Telecoms and broadcast: regulatory in United States

-Kellogg, Hansen, Todd, Figel & Frederick, P.L.L.C. is best known for its work in trial and appellate litigation for household-name telecoms clients such as Verizon and AT&T. Appellate specialist Scott Angstreich is highly recommended, recently advocating for Verizon against Peerless Networks before the Seventh Circuit.
-Managing partner Michael Kellogg has significant experience in regulatory, antitrust and appellate issues, while civil litigation specialist Joshua Branson is notable for his experience in representing clients before the FCC.
-Wireline, broadcast and wireless litigation expert Evan Leo has experience working for market-leading providers such as Verizon, represents independent broadcast clients in program carriage disputes, and leads the firm's telecoms research group, producing industry fact reports.
-Other key individuals at the firm include former FCC general counsel Sean Lev, civil litigation specialist Brendan Crimmins, who has a track record of work for major telecom companies, and Aaron Panner, an antitrust specialist with a history of appellate court work for large telecoms clients.
+The team at Kellogg, Hansen, Todd, Figel & Frederick, P.L.L.C. specializes in trial and appellate litigation for major telecoms clients.
+Managing partner Michael Kellogg has considerable experience in regulatory, antitrust and appellate issues, while civil litigation specialist Joshua Branson is noted for his experience in representing clients before the FCC.
+Wireline, broadcast and wireless litigation expert Evan Leo acts for market-leading providers such as Verizon, while appellate specialist Scott Angstreich is also highly regarded.
+Another key individual at the firm is former FCC general counsel Sean Lev.

 Lawler, Metzger, Keeney & Logan, LLC